 AP5 – Send out a circular informing membership about the ongoing discussion in TSAG to encourage industry engagement, e.g., based on the text in TSAG-C15R1.

-AP6 – Because there are interdependencies between Rapporteur Groups, discoveries and progress made in this Action Plan under the purview of RG-IEM may be relevant and interlock with the other TSAG Rapporteur Groups and coordination between Rapporteur Groups with RG-IEM should ensure coherency and fruitful synergies.
+AP6 – Because there are interdependencies between Rapporteur Groups, discoveries and progress made in this Action Plan may be relevant with other TSAG Rapporteur Groups, so coordination with RG-IEM should ensure coherency.

 In order to facilitate the implementation of the Action Plan, it is suggested that certain elements of the Plan be addressed before others.
 This action would be subject to an ongoing assessment as the work of RG-IEM continues.